cfengine/documentation/reference/promise-types/access.markdown

       admit_keys => { "$(connection.key)" };
 ```

-In this example, requesting the file "me.json" will transfer the file specific to
+In this example, requesting the file `me.json` will transfer the file stored on the
-the requesting host.
+server under the name `/var/cfengine/cmdb/SHA=....json` to the requesting host,
+where it will be received as `me.json`.
 Note that the usage of the `$(connection.*)` variables is strictly
-limited to literal strings within the promiser and admit/deny lists; they can not be
+limited to literal strings within the promiser and admit/deny lists; they cannot be
 passed to functions or stored in other variables.

-With CFEngine Enteprise, access can be granted to additional query data for reporting
+With CFEngine Enteprise, access promises can be made about additional query data for
-and orchestration.
+reporting and orchestration.

 ```cf3
   # Grant orchestration communication